choihayeong/easy-2-vlog/README.md

 # easy_2_vlog

-> easy to watch and edit vlog app by using node.js, express, mariaDB, ejs(template)
+> making easy to watch and edit vlog app by using node.js, express, mariaDB and ejs(template)

 ### package.json
 ```json